 What are the risks of being in the study?

 If only clinical data is collected there is a minimum risk, all information will be used anonymously (no one will know your name).
-If samples are taken there is a small risk of pain or irritation when samples are taken.
+If samples are taken, there is a small risk of pain or discomfort when samples are taken.

+SARI STUDY

+ASSENT OF COMPETENT YOUNG PEOPLE

+Consistent with best practise, when appropriate children and young people should be invited to indicate they are willing to participate in this study (assent).
+Should a competent young person decline to being involved, our study protocol is that the young person’s decision should be respected